 Our IUSE project team has already made considerable progress in designing and implementing improved technology for lesson delivery, using a single cleanly-organized lesson web page that provides easy access to the resources that support each lesson.
 The resulting lesson web-page template also serves as a guide to the various features of the lessons we are working on.
 Those features include:

-In tandem with our work on the lesson template, we’ve created a prototype lesson page (The Rotate Family) that showcases these features.
+In tandem with our work on the lesson template, we’ve created a prototype lesson page (The Reflect Family) that showcases these features.

 Worksheets and websketches for the first unit below have already been drafted, piloted in classrooms, and revised.
 No teacher support materials are yet available; we will create those as we bring these earlier draft lessons up to the level of our prototype.